ottojo/ADIS_Summary/src/s-deployment_infrastructure.md

   * naming:
     Resolve same DNS name to multiple IP addresses, usually in a round-robin strategy.
     This resolves the DNS resolution equally, but this might not balance the load equally.
-    It would also be feasable here to distribute based on source IP.
+    It would also be feasible here to distribute based on source IP.
   * Application:
     A reverse proxy distributes HTTP requests.
     Here, a load based distribution strategy might be possible, if the proxy has access to load parameters of servers.